 - A selection from the Romantic, Impressionistic or Twentieth Century by a composer such as Chopin, Brahms, Ravel, Debussy, Prokofiev, Bartok, Ginastera, Copland or Gershwin.

 Pieces should demonstrate your interpretative ability, technique, musicianship and sight-reading proficiency.
 Memorization is expected, and the length of your selections should not exceed more than 10 minutes total.
+Be prepared to demonstrate major and minor scales.

 For a vocal audition, prepare two songs in contrasting styles.
 Choose one song from each of the following categories: